James Horner: Early life and education

 Horner was born on August 14, 1953, in Los Angeles, California, to Jewish immigrant parents.
-His father, Harry Horner, was born in Holice, Czech Republic, then a part of the Austro-Hungarian Empire.
-He emigrated to the United States in 1935 and worked as a set designer and art director.
+His father, Harry Horner, was a set designer and art director who emigrated from the Austro-Hungarian Empire.
 His mother, Joan Ruth (née Frankel), was born to a Canadian family.
 His brother Christopher is a writer and documentary filmmaker.

 Horner started playing piano at the age of five.
 He also played violin.
 He spent his early years in London, where he attended the Royal College of Music, where he studied with György Ligeti.
 He returned to America, where he attended Verde Valley School in Sedona, Arizona, and later received his bachelor's degree in music from the University of Southern California.
 After earning a master's degree, he started work on his doctorate at the University of California, Los Angeles (UCLA), where he studied with Paul Chihara, among others.
 After several scoring assignments with the American Film Institute in the 1970s, he finished teaching a course in music theory at UCLA, then turned to film scoring.